Cash Accounting & Handling

 The practice of making change from KCTCS/college cash accounts to students and employees if not within a KCTCS business transaction format is prohibited.

-Any cash gift (or in-kind donation) received is to be coordinated through the KCTCS Office of Resource Development.
+Any cash gift (or in-kind donation) received is to be coordinated through the KCTCS System Office of Institutional Advancement.

 - Colleges are to consult their local college resource development officer for direction.